unode/deep-learning-intro/_episodes/01-introduction.md

 #### Examples of Deep Learning in Research

-Here are just a few examples of how deep learning has been applied to some research problems.
+Here are just a few examples of how Deep Learning has been applied to some research problems.
 Note: some of these articles might be behind paywalls.

 [Detecting COVID-19 in chest X-ray images](https://arxiv.org/abs/2003.09871)
 [Forecasting building energy load](https://ieeexplore.ieee.org/document/7793413)